top of page

 4,880+

-participants convened since 2022 and provided with tangible skills in organizing, land stewardship, and civic engagement, and developed new relationships that strengthen local and global movements and their impact.
+participants provided with skills in organizing, land stewardship, and civic engagement, and developed new relationships that strengthen local and global movements and their impact.

 $400k